Credit Balance Refunds

 By default, credit balance accounts with financial aid will be issued a refund within 14 business days of the posted credits exceeding charges.
 Mailed checks may take up to three weeks to be received by the student.
 Students have the option to enroll in direct deposit for tuition account refunds.
 Direct deposit allows the refund to be conveniently delivered into the designated bank account.

 About Direct Deposit (Electronic Refunds)

-Students are encouraged to complete Electronic Refund information to have financial aid or other student account refunds deposited directly into a checking or savings account – any bank, anywhere.
+Students are encouraged to complete Electronic Refund information to have financial aid or other student account refunds deposited directly into a checking or savings account – any bank, anywhere in the US.
 This is the same safe, secure process that is used to deposit payroll checks.

 Please be sure to keep your bank account information up to date.
 Failure to have current Electronic Refund information will delay your refund.

 - If you change your bank account, you will need to update your account information so that future direct deposits are sent to your correct account.